 I would argue we are not, and I am willing to bet most people would agree with me.
 Just turn on the news.
 We’re clawing at each other’s fucking throats.

-But I long for the day that I can sit on the robotic porch swing with my grandson and he can ask me questions such as, “People really use to have to tip wait staff instead of restaurant owners paying a fair wage?” or “You mean pharmaceutical companies used to be able to advertise directly to consumers?” or “Toilets didn’t wipe your ass for you?”
+But I long for the day that I can sit on the robotic porch swing with my grandson and he can ask me questions like, “People really use to have to tip wait staff instead of restaurant owners paying a fair wage?” or “Pharmaceutical companies used to be able to advertise directly to consumers?” or “Toilets didn’t wipe your ass for you?”